J&K leader Shah Faesal detained in Srinagar after being sent back from Delhi airport: Reports

 Faesal’s detention came a week after the Centre withdrew Jammu and Kashmir’s special status and, fearing backlash, arrested former Chief Ministers Omar Abdullah and Mehbooba Mufti.

-Faesal has been vocal against the Centre’s move to scrap Jammu and Kashmir’s special status.
-He has been expressing his dissent on social media.
+Faesal has been vocal against the Centre’s move to scrap Jammu and Kashmir’s special status under Article 370 of the Constitution and has been expressing his dissent on social media.
 On Tuesday, Faesal had warned on Twitter that Kashmir “needed a non-violent political mass movement for restoration of political rights”.
 “Abolition of Article 370 has finished the mainstream.
 Constitutionalists are gone.
 So you can either be a stooge or a separatist now.
 No shades of grey,” he added.

-The same day, in an interview to BBC, Faesal said the Jammu and Kashmir Constitution has been “murdered” by Prime Minister Narendra Modi’s decision to scrap the special status of Jammu and Kashmir.
+The same day, in an interview to BBC, Faesal alleged that the Jammu and Kashmir Constitution has been “murdered” by Prime Minister Narendra Modi’s decision to scrap the special status of Jammu and Kashmir.

 The former Indian Administrative Service officer had earlier said history had taken a catastrophic turn for all of the citizens of Jammu and Kashmir.
 He had said the situation in the Valley was one of “unprecedented horror”.

-Earlier in the day, Prime Minister Narendra Modi claimed that people protesting against the Centre’s decision to revoke Jammu and Kashmir’s special status belonged to the “usual vested interest groups [and] political dynasties”, and sympathised with terrorists.
+Earlier on Wednesday, Prime Minister Narendra Modi claimed that people protesting against the Centre’s decision to revoke Jammu and Kashmir’s special status belonged to the “usual vested interest groups [and] political dynasties” and that they sympathised with terrorists.

-Faesal had quit the civil services to join politics in January.
+Shah Faesal had quit the civil services to join politics in January.
 He was the first Kashmiri to top the IAS exam in 2009.
 His switch to politics and floating his own party came as he protested against what he called “unabated killings” in Kashmir and the “marginalisation of Indian Muslims”.